mngr777/UlamSimpleTrees/README.md

 ### Building a tree (E3 element)
-`TreeExec` gets a program that implements mostly the same algorith as `TreeBuilder` and runs it on input sequence.
+`TreeExec` gets a program that implements mostly the same algorithm as `TreeBuilder` and runs it on input sequence.